ibm-cloud-docs/account/softlayerlink.md

    5. When you are prompted, do one of the following actions:
      * If you already have an {{site.data.keyword.Bluemix_notm}} account, provide the email address that is associated with that account to link the accounts.
      * If you don't have an {{site.data.keyword.Bluemix_notm}} account, provide the email address that you want to use and follow the instructions to be invited to {{site.data.keyword.Bluemix_notm}} and create an account.
-   6. After you link the account, inform the end user of each account to migrate to IBMid by following the procedure described in the preceding [Switching to IBMid](#switchtoIBMid) section.
+   6. After you link the account, inform the end user of each account to migrate to IBMid by following the procedure that's described in the preceding [Switching to IBMid](#switchtoIBMid) section.

       Migrate only end user accounts to IBMid.
 Do not migrate brand accounts, which are parent accounts for end user accounts and do not contain any resources.
 Brand account users that migrate to IBMid lose the ability to log in to the Brand Agent Portal (BAP).
       {: important}